uborkar/Data-Science-Projects/README.md

 [Contact]

-# About the Internship
+# About the Project

-The Data Science internship at Codsoft involves working on real-world projects to build hands-on expertise in data analysis and machine learning.
+The Data Science project involves working on real-world projects to build hands-on expertise in data analysis and machine learning.
 Each task is designed to enhance skills in:

 Data preprocessing and feature engineering